Wallack's Theatre: 1856–61

+After Wallack, 1861–69

 In 1861, Wallack moved his company.
-After he left number 485, the theater was continued under various managers and names and underwent various vicissitudes — German opera, melodrama, legitimate theatre, concerts, Lent's Circus — until 1864, when it came under the management of George Wood, who restored its pre-circus condition and opened it May 2 as the Broadway Theatre.
+After he left number 485, the theater was continued under various managers and names and underwent various vicissitudes—German opera, melodrama, legitimate theatre, concerts, Lent's Circus—until 1864, when it came under the management of George Wood, who restored its pre-circus condition and opened it May 2 as the Broadway Theatre.
 On April 1, 1867, Wood transferred the lease to Barney Williams, who managed the house for its last two years.
 The final performance was a benefit for Williams' business manager on Wednesday, April 28, 1869, comprising Ireland as It Was, the farces The Returned Volunteer and Game of Tag, two dance numbers, and performers with velocipedes.
 The Broadway Theatre was soon torn down and replaced by the extant (in 2013) building comprising a store and lofts.

 844 Broadway at 13th Street

+Wallack's Theatre, 1861–81

 As the city grew northward, James Wallack sought to follow.
 So did William Gibson, a glass stainer and supplier of architectural ornament, who by 1860 had acquired land on the northeast corner of Broadway and 13th Street for a new home for his business (and himself).
 Gibson was persuaded to include in his development a new home for Wallack's company as well.

 Sketches for the interior of the theater were begun by Trimble, the last he ever made: the work and his career were ended by blindness.
 The design was carried out by his student Thomas R. Jackson.

 For something more than twenty years [writes Brown] the most famous theatre in the United States was that of James W. Wallack, situated on the northeast corner of Broadway and Thirteenth Street. ...
 It was in this house the name of Wallack won its proudest laurels.
 [James] W. Wallack was its first manager, but he never played there, and to all intents and purposes J. Lester Wallack, with Theodore Moss in the business department, was from the first head and front of the theatre. ...
 The initial program was The New President, by Tom Taylor, September 25, 1861.

 The first season closed June 9, 1862, with a benefit to Theodore Moss.
 The New York Times wrote:The last night at Wallack's was an appropriate climax to nine months of brilliantly successful management. ...
 The entertainment offered on [Moss'] behalf on Monday was, in our opinion, the very best that had been advertised anywhere for a twelve-month.
 The Little Treasure and Rural Felicity were given, and between the pieces Mr. Wallack—the Veteran himself—delivered his annual speech.

 It was his last appearance on any stage; he died Christmas Day, 1864.

 In 1869, Junius Henri Browne wrote: